 Design unveiling event

-Residents are being invited to view the latest design and learn more about the project at a public unveiling event, which the council says reflects feedback gathered during the consultation process.
+Residents were invited to view the latest design on 8 January 2026 and learn more about the project at a public unveiling event, which the council says reflects feedback gathered during the consultation process.

-The January unveiling is expected to be the first opportunity for the community to see how the design has evolved and whether those elements form part of the final layout.
+The January unveiling was the first opportunity for the community to see how the design has evolved.
+The updated layouts are now published and available to view below.

-Designing a community pump track typically involves balancing rider age and ability, progression, flow, available space, and ongoing maintenance.
+For context designing a community pump track typically involves balancing rider age and ability, progression, flow, available space, and ongoing maintenance.
 Budget can also shape what is achievable, including how complex the layout can be, how much groundworks and surfacing is required, and what supporting elements are included around the track.
-The council says the design has been updated following consultation feedback, with the January unveiling expected to show how those considerations have been reflected.

 A return to Farnham’s BMX roots